Table of Contents[Hide][Show]

 Many of us rely on protein powder as one of the sources of protein in our diets.
 While it is possible to pack superfoods in a scoop of protein powder, many also contain junk ingredients.
 Have you ever wondered what makes a healthy protein powder?

-Why Plant Protein Powder?
+Why Plant Based Protein Powder?

 Protein is an important part of a healthy diet and animal sources are the most common choice.
 Consuming protein is especially important for breakfast because it can help stabilize your blood sugar throughout the day and anchor your circadian rhythm.

 With my thyroid disease, I feel better if I limit or avoid dairy.
 I’m also somewhat sensitive to eggs, so while I love them, I don’t eat them often.
 This leaves salads or soups or leftovers for breakfast.
 Certainly, there is nothing wrong with any of those options, but I’d always wished for a dairy-free and egg-free way to get some extra protein that actually tasted good.